2025/06/30

 Welcome to discuss about / contribute to:

-verl is working on supporting efficient RL training for huge MoE like DeepSeek-V3-671B, based on the following features:
+verl supports efficient RL training for huge MoE like DeepSeek-V3-671B, based on the following features:

 Welcome to join the verl community to discuss / contribute!